joaopizani/avr-wavegen/avr-tone/README.md

 transmission backend, and must be done only **after** it.
 For example, when using `avr-am` as a backend, you must first call `initCarrierTimer` and **only then** `initToneTimer`.

-### void playTone(uint16_t f_Hz, uint16_t dur_ms)
+### void playTone(uint16\_t f\_Hz, uint16\_t dur\_ms)
-This function receives as parameters the frequency (in Hertz) of the sound wave to be generated, and the duration of this sound.
+This function receives as parameters the frequency (in Hertz) of the tone to be generated, and the duration of this tone.
 IMPORTANT: This function is asynchronous, i.e, it **doesn't block while the tone is played**.
-The `playTone` function adds the requested tone to the play queue and returns immediately, leaving the AVR free to do other (parallel) processing.
+The `playTone` function adds the requested tone to a *play queue* and returns immediately, leaving the AVR free to do other (parallel) processing.
 Because of some limitations of most AVR MCU's, the following restrictions apply when calling this function:

-* *f_Hz* better be bellow some 5000Hz.
+   * *f_Hz* better be bellow some 4000Hz.
 Otherwise, undefined behavior (with probably lots of aliasing) ensues.
+This is because tone generation, along with transmission and user-code timing requirements might just be too much for our poor AVR's to handle (too much instruction throughput) :(
    * *dur_ms* better be less then or equal to 6000 (6 seconds).
-I cannot guarantee anything higher than that...
+I can't guarantee anything higher than that.

 Important remark
 ----------------
 The avr-tone library is heavily interrupt-driven.
 So you **must** have global interrupts enabled when using avr-tone.
-The recommended procedure is to call `sei` just before starting the calls to `playTone`.
+The recommended procedure is to call `sei()` (from `avr/interrupt.h`) just before starting the calls to `playTone`.